 We have pointless meetings with people we’ll never see again, and build ‘collaborative’ friendships just to avoid having to do the hardest work on our own.
 We’re rewarded for being lazy.
-As a result, we waste A LOT of time.
+As a result, we waste a lot of time.

 5. Don’t talk badly about others.

-The only thing worse than learning something too late is being too stubborn to learn at all.
-Make the decision today to change your habits.
-Take note of these important lessons in life.
+Decide today to change your habits.
+Note these important lessons in life.
 You’ve got nothing to lose and everything to gain.